List of ways to trigger your commands

 - Zapier - create a "Zap" that runs your command when something happens on one of their 1500+ supported apps.

-- Integromat - create "scenarios" that run commands on your computers.
+- Make (formerly Integromat) - create "scenarios" that run commands on your computers.

-- IFTTT - If This Then run a command.
+- IFTTT - If This Then run a command, or if a TRIGGERcmd command runs, run an IFTTT applet.

 - Microsoft Power Automate (aka Flow) - run commands when things happen in Office 365 and other services.